-I'm Fiona H. Panther, I'm a British/Kiwi astronomer working at the Australian National University, in Canberra, Australia.
+I'm Fiona H. Panther, I'm a British/Kiwi astronomer working at UNSW Canberra, Australia.

 I am a physicist and mathematician with an interest in astronomy.
 My expertise is primarily in microphysical astronomy: how processes that occur on the atomic and subatomic scale can influence what we observe on galactic and cosmological (whole-universe) size scales.